 Your roofing system's insulation is a key factor in maintaining consistent indoor temperatures and reducing energy costs.
 By adding a layer of insulation, you can create a barrier that helps minimize the output required from HVAC units, leading to lower energy bills.
 And, if we're being honest, every penny saved in today's economy is worth it.

 Having a well-maintained roof is one of the biggest factors that goes into the resale value of your home.
-Put yourself in the shoes of the buyer - if you were interested in buying a home but found that it was in need of a roof replacement in Folly Beach, would you buy the property?
+Put yourself in the shoes of the buyer - if you were interested in buying a home but found that it was in need of a roof replacement in Folly Beach, SC would you buy the property?
 Probably not.
 But having a solid roof that has been maintained won't just raise your property value.
 It could also help you sell your home and put you in a better position to pass a home inspection.

 If you know for a fact that your roof is in bad shape, it's imperative to consider roof repairs when necessary and even a roof replacement when needed.
 By and large, roofing jobs are almost always best performed by trained professionals like you'll find at Empire Roofing & Remodeling.
 Fortunately, our team of licensed experts specializes in both roof repairs as well as roofing replacements.